friskipradana/friskipradana/README.md

 ### Hi there 👋

-Hello, my name Friski Pradana, am from East Java (Indonesia), I currently focus on Frontend but I need to learn UI/UX designs so that the website looks clean, minimalist, attractive and easy to use :)
+Hello, my name Friski Pradana, am from East Java (Indonesia),

 ### Iam Passionate
  - 😄 Art
  - ⚡ Animation
  - 🌱 Coding

-### Experiences
-- Pure Css & JavaScript
-- Sass, Tailwind
-- GIT (VCS)
-- React JS
-- Express JS
-- Firebase, mongo, mariadb, mysql, Heroku

-### Currently learning
-- Try Create a Program for microcontroller arduino avr 8 bit and esp 32 bit using c++ language
-- Try Create schematic & wiring component pcb
-- Try Design board PCB Layout for minimum system IC ATMEGA and ESP
-- Make Product to solve a problem using microcontroler
-- Self Improvement

 ### You can find me in :
 - Instagram : @friski_pradana